neuromatch/mexa-hack/rules.md

 * Feasibility and Scalability
 * Risk Assessment and Mitigation

-Judges include people with a variety of expertise including AI engineers, AI researchers, mental health experts (clinicians and researchers), and industry leaders.
+Judges include people with a variety of expertise including AI engineers, AI researchers, mental health experts (clinicians and researchers), lived experience experts, and industry leaders.

 ### Awards and Recognition
 All teams will receive a certificate of participation and be featured on our website (unless teams opt-out).